dalet, Sinaitic HebrewAside:

-A Place Where Three Roads Meet
+A Place where Three Roads Meet

 Like so many, I was thoroughly indoctrinated by religion as a child.
 The particular brand doesn't much matter; for whatever beliefs are involved, religions are capitalizations of faith.
 The function of religion is preservation and promulgation of core values and beliefs while affording secular governance room to accommodate the material interests of the state.
 Generally speaking, the subtleties of doctrines are the business of initiates, while a majority of adherents are satisfied with surface meanings that hold keys to deeper understandings.